erthink/libmdbx/README.md

 27. Advanced dynamic control over DB size, including ability to choose page size via `mdbx_env_set_geometry()`, including on Windows.

-28. Three meta-pages instead two, this allows to guarantee consistently update weak sync-points without risking to corrupt last steady sync-point.
+28. Three meta-pages instead of two, this allows to guarantee consistently update weak sync-points without risking to corrupt last steady sync-point.

-29. Automatic reclaim of freed pages to specific reserved space in the end of database file.
+29. Automatic reclaim of freed pages to specific reserved space at the end of database file.
 This lowers amount of pages, loaded to memory, used in update/flush loop.
-In fact _libmdbx_ constantly performs compactification of data, but doesn't use addition resources for that.
+In fact _libmdbx_ constantly performs compactification of data, but doesn't use additional resources for that.
 Space reclaim of DB and setup of database geometry parameters also decreases size of the database on disk, including on Windows.

 --------------------------------------------------------------------------------